fmarino-ipzs/eid-it-wallet-docs/docs/en/brand-identity.rst

 Logo
 ^^^^

-The Logo is the official graphic element that ensures immediate recognition of the IT-Wallet System and promotes its reliability.
+The Logo is the official graphic element that ensures immediate recognition of the IT-Wallet System.

 The following requirements apply to its use in both physical and digital contexts (e.g., websites, apps, documents, printed materials, videos, etc.):